-If you were injured because of another individual’s negligence, you are well within your rights to file a claim to collect compensation.
+If you were injured because of another individual’s negligence, you are well within your rights to file a compensation claim.
 You may wonder if you are able to sue for a personal injury without a lawyer?
 Legally, yes.
-You can represent yourself, but that comes with a lot of work that could be lifted off your shoulders if you were to hire a lawyer.
+You can represent yourself, but that comes with a lot of work that could be lifted off your shoulders by hiring a lawyer.

 Serious Injuries That Qualify for a Personal Injury Claim

 Sustaining an injury in an accident is not enough to entitle you to compensation in New York.
-You may only sue for compensation if you meet the threshold of a “serious injury,” as defined by the New York Consolidated Laws: Insurance (ISL) §5102(d).
+You may only sue for damages if you meet the threshold of a “serious injury,” as defined by New York Consolidated Laws: Insurance (ISL) §5102(d).
 Examples of a serious injury include:

 - Severe scarring or disfigurement